toebR/OPUSdata/README.md

 This package is built for internal use.
 It holds functions that help to handle .dpt outputs from LUMOS II spectral data.
 It will be continously built-up to support transformation and analysis of other outputs such as particle stats etc.

 ## Installation
-The package is not yet on CRAN so you can install it from github and load it into your session by running the following lines:
+The package is not yet on CRAN so you can install it from github and load it into your session by running the following lines:</br>
 *(You have to have "Rtools" installed on your computer to install R packages from Github..)*

 ```r